 An excessive amount of oil causes the skin pores to get clogged with dirt and dead skin cells which can cause acne breakouts on our skin.
-Also, this oiliness may cause larger or visible pores.
+Also, this oiliness may cause larger or more visible pores.

 People with oily skin tend to possess a lot of skin disorders and pimples and their skin may look dull.

-There are two types of having oily skin and you need to know where to categorize yourself in this because it will be very important in your skincare routine.
+There are two types of oily skin and you need to know where to categorize yourself in this because it will be very important in your skincare routine.

 - Your skin produces oil all over your face.
 So no area on your face doesn’t produce oil.

-- Combination skin type which implies that some areas of your face produce too much oil mostly on your forehead, nose, and chin.
+- Combination skin type implies that some areas of your face produce too much oil mostly on your forehead, nose, and chin.
 This is also called the T-zone.
 T-zones or your forehead, nose down to your chin are the areas that produce too much oil if you have combination skin but other areas of your skin don’t produce too much oil.

 Why does our skin get very oily?